the-teachingRSE-project/competencies/competencies-blog-post.md

 After defining the core competencies, we look at career levels - what should RSEs be expected to know and at what level of detail at different career stages?
 A series of tables look at the previously defined competencies in the context of a set of career levels, defining the expected skills and level of knowledge for each.
 We also recognise that researchers and academics increasingly expect to be able to apply some technical skills themselves so we look at the RSE skills that researchers and academics might want to learn to support this.

-Finally, focusing on the fact that RSEs can have a range of very different roles, we look at RSE specialisations, highlighting a number of different roles that RSEs might hold that involve the application of specialist knowldge in related areas.
+Finally, focusing on the fact that RSEs can have a range of very different roles, we look at RSE specialisations, highlighting a number of different roles that RSEs might hold that involve the application of specialist knowledge in related areas.
 This includes domain-specific RSEs, who have, and use, specialist research domain knowledge, in addition to technical skills.
 We also describe a number of other technical specialisations including data, infrastructure, High Performance Computing and Machine Learning-focused RSEs.